jrtg94/Process/README.md

 # Process
-Two C file to practice process OS concept
+Two C file to practice process OS concept.
+These code are for educational purposes.